robbintt/outlines/praxes/jupyter-docker-datasciencenotebook.md

     - tini as the container entrypoint and start-notebook.sh as the default command
     - A start-singleuser.sh script useful for running a single-user instance of the Notebook server, as required by JupyterHub
     - A start.sh script useful for running alternative commands in the container (e.g. ipython, jupyter kernelgateway, jupyter lab)
-    - Options for a self-signed HTTPS certificate and passwordless sudo
 - [Jupyter Notebook Shortcuts](http://maxmelnick.com/2016/04/19/python-beginner-tips-and-tricks.html)